 Margaret M. Byrne, Ph.D.

-Research Associate Professor of Epidemiology & Public Health
+Research Associate Professor of Public Health Sciences

 Dr. Byrne’s research interests focus on medical decision making in a variety of settings.
 Previous work included collaboration on a study of patient preferences for treatment of prostate cancer, which include preference elicitation and knowledge assessment (VA SDR 93-007), as well as on a study of racial differences in preferences for osteoarthritis treatment (AHRQ 5P01 HS10876-022000).
 Her career development award from NCI explored the consequences of and decisions about lung cancer screening in high risk individuals (NCI K07CA101812).
 As PI, she has recently completed a study describing cancer patients’ attitudes, knowledge and perceptions of participation in cancer clinical trials (Bankhead Coley Research Program Grant 07BP-01-12333), and discussions of clinical trials on the NCI Cancer Information Service (CIS) call line.
-Currently her funded research as PI includes work on decision making in the following areas: developing a decision aid to improve decision making about participation in cancer clinical trials in minority cancer patients (RC2 MD004784); examining decision making in lung cancer screening (R21 CA139371); and decision making about behavior during situations of Florida Red Tide (R21 ES017413).
+She has completed funded research as PI including work on decision making in the following areas: developing a decision aid to improve decision making about participation in cancer clinical trials in minority cancer patients (RC2 MD004784); examining decision making in lung cancer screening (R21 CA139371); and decision making about behavior during situations of Florida Red Tide (R21 ES017413).
 In addition, she is involved in research that explores the effectiveness and ethics of financial incentives for study participants.

 - Recommendations and barriers to screening colonoscopy - A large majority of physicians believe that colonoscopy is the most sensitive and thorough method for screening for colorectal cancer, yet physicians recommend the procedure to just 51 percent of patients.
 Difficulty in receiving approval from insurance companies for the procedure is one major reason doctors do not recommend it more often.
 In a survey of insurance companies, Dr. Byrne found that approximately 50 percent of companies indicated that they would cover screening colonoscopy.
-HMOs were just as likely to cover screening as other plans.

 - Effects of lung cancer screening - Individuals who receive an indeterminate screening result are more anxious and thus typically perceive their health to be lower following a screening.
 In addition, their perceived risk of having lung cancer substantially increases to levels much higher than their actual objective risk.

 Selected Cancer-Related Publications